TheTechieDad/TechieDad-NetworkingToolkit/README.md

 ## Relationship to thetechiedad.com

 This repo is kept as the standalone, open-source version of the toolkit.
 Its component logic and calculations were also ported into the [TheTechieDad.com](https://www.thetechiedad.com) Next.js site as a native page, restyled to sit inside that site's layout while keeping this project's own dark terminal-green look for the tool itself.
-The two aren't auto-synced — changes here don't automatically flow into the website, and vice versa.
+The two aren't auto-synced, changes here don't automatically flow into the website, and vice versa.

 ## License